Word-level Sign Language Recognition with Multi-stream Neural Networks Focusing on Local Regions and Skeletal Information: Method

 \subsection{Skeleton Stream}

-In this section, we present Skeleton Stream, which can capture the signer's spatio-temporal skeletal information.
-In sign language, the signer often points out various body parts such as an eye, mouth to distinguish different sign words.
-That is, the meanings of sign words are varied depending on where the the signer points out.
-Therefore, to classify these sign words, the positional relationship among the body and both hands needs to be understood precisely.
-Besides, to understand the gesture difference, the skeletal change through consecutive frame images is also checked.
-Different from Base and Local Image Streams that use I3D, we use Spatial-Temporal Graph Convolutional Network (ST-GCN)~\cite{yan2018stgcn} for Skeleton Stream to obtain such spatio-temporal information (positional relationship and skeletal change) for WSLR.
-It is also used for action recognition using skeletal data and achieved high recognition accuracy.
-In the following, we explain the concrete process of Skeleton Stream.
+The skeleton stream captures the signer's spatiotemporal skeletal information.
+In sign language, the signer often points to various body parts such as an eye or mouth to distinguish different sign words.
+That is, the meaning of sign words varies depending on where the signer is pointing.
+Therefore, to classify these sign words, the relative positions of the body and both hands need to be understood precisely.
+Moreover, to understand the differences in the gestures, changes in the skeleton in consecutive frame images are also checked.
+In contrast to the base and local image streams, which use I3D, we use an ST-GCN~\cite{yan2018stgcn} for the skeleton stream to obtain such spatiotemporal information (relative positions and skeletal changes) for WSLR.
+It has also been used for action recognition using skeletal data and achieved high recognition accuracy.

-First, skeleton information from each frame image was extracted using OpenPose~\cite{cao2017openpose}, as illustrated in Fig.~\ref{fig:keypoints}.
+In the following, we explain the concrete process of the skeleton stream.
+First, the skeleton information from each frame image is extracted using OpenPose~\cite{cao2017openpose}, as illustrated in \cref{fig:keypoints}.
 In this study, 27 keypoints are extracted from each frame image; five and 11 keypoints are extracted from the body region and each hand region, respectively.
-After keypoint extraction, all the 2D coordinates of each keypoint are extracted from a frame image as represented by Eq.~(\ref{eq:skelfeature}) and regarded this concatenated vector $\bm{P}_\mathrm{skel}$ as a skeletal feature.
+After keypoint extraction, all the 2D coordinates of each keypoint are extracted from a frame image to obtain the concatenated vector $\bm{P}_\mathrm{skel}$ as the skeletal feature as follows: